wincelau/html-csv-viewer/README.md

 ### With the filename

-Get the viewer and put it in your CSV folder :
+Get the viewer.html and put it in your CSV folder :

 ```bash
 curl -s https://raw.githubusercontent.com/wincelau/html-csv-viewer/master/viewer.min.html > path_containing_your_csv_file/yourcsvfile.csv.html